KieranOwenShepherd/CardMaker/README.md

 # CardMaker
-Using python to generate LaTeX to create cards using a template
+Using python to generate LaTeX to create modern playing cards using a template

 Some people might just use LaTeX straight up (or heaven forbid inDesign), but me?
 I like python.